 The Hallicrafters SX-28 is just a gorgeous vintage radio.
-I don’t have another vacuum tube communications receiver in my collection that really provides a better “glow in the dark” feeling than does this one.
+There isn’t another vacuum tube communications receiver in my collection that really provides a better “glow in the dark” feeling than this one.

-Many good restoration articles have been written about this radio, so I won’t repeat much of the information presented by those authors.
+Many good restoration articles have been written about this radio, so this article won’t repeat much of the information presented by those authors.
 Most of these articles, which you can easily find on Google, will tell you that the SX-28 is not an easy radio to rebuild and align.
 To an extent they’re right.
 If you are a novice restorer, you would certainly be better off honing some basic skills before tackling a beast like this.
 This radio is full of paper capacitors that should all be replaced, and many are located in extremely tight areas that are difficult to even see, much less reach with a soldering iron and hemostats.
-On the other hand, I found the radio easier to restore than many of these articles suggest.
+On the other hand, if you are methodical and crafty, the radio easier to restore than many of these articles suggest.

 Many restorers present various techniques for disassembling the RF cage so you can more easily reach components.
 The daunting nature of this task put me off, as only rarely do I have the luxury of spending that much time on any one restoration.
-The more I studied each component to be replaced in the RF deck, the more convinced I became that with judicious removal of a wire here and there, perhaps unmounting an occasional trimmer capacitor, I could replace every component.
+The more I studied each component to be replaced in the RF deck, the more the task convinced me that with judicious removal of a wire here and there–perhaps unmounting an occasional trimmer capacitor–every component could be replaced.

-So, I dived in.
-The good news is that a judicious replacement technique worked even better than I expected.
-So if you’re short on time, don’t be put off by thinking you’ve got to disassemble the RF deck to restore this radio.
+The good news is that a crafty and inventive replacement techniques worked even better than expected.
+So don’t be put off by thinking you’ve got to disassemble the RF deck to restore this radio.

 The audio output stage uses push-pull 6V6 tubes and is known for good sound on AM broadcast.
-The distortion is audibly higher than I would like, but I suspect that a few slight modifications would improve the distortion figure substantially.
-Maybe someday when I have the time, I’ll look into the issue and publish the results here.
+The distortion is audibly higher many people would like, but a few slight modifications would probably improve the distortion figure substantially.
+Maybe someday I’ll look into the issue and publish the results.

 You can clearly see how difficult to reach some of the paper capacitors are in the RF deck.
 Many restorers have tacked the problem by publishing elaborate instructions for deconstructing the RF deck.
-Certainly this approach will work, and I’ve had to do this with some early Collins radios such as the 75A-1.
-However, I found that I was able to replace every single paper capacitor by removing the fine tuning shaft (the black shaft in the photo above) and then unmounting various trimmer capacitors as required to reach a part.
+Certainly this approach will work, and it is the preferred one with some early Collins radios such as the 75A-1.
+However, if you are careful, you’ll be able to replace every single paper capacitor by removing the fine tuning shaft (the black shaft in the photo above) and then unmounting various trimmer capacitors as required to reach a part.
 You will need several pairs of good hemostats, with both straight and angled teeth.

 Here are a few restoration points and suggestions: